 - Weak, shaky, nervous

-- Confusion, disorientation, light-headed
+- · Confusion, disorientation, light-headed

 - Anxious, panicky

 - Pale

 - Sweaty

-- Slurred speech (may sound drunk or impaired by drugs)
+- Slurred speech (may sound drunk or

+- impaired by drugs)

 - Some people become very angry, rude, or even combative

-- ✓ The signs and symptoms of hypoglycemia are similar to other serious medical conditions such as stroke. - ✓ Most people respond quickly to treatment that includes eating or drinking fast-acting carbohydrate. - ✓ The Volunteer should never assume that a person is hypoglycemic and should not attempt to provide food or drinks because this could cause choking and aspiration. - ✓ It is important that a volunteer who sees a person who may be experiencing hypoglycemia be prepared to request medical assistance by calling 1199 for a Code-1 emergency response.
+- ✓ The signs and symptoms of hypoglycemia are similar to other serious medical conditions such as stroke.

+- ✓ Most people respond quickly to treatment that includes eating or drinking fast-acting carbohydrate.

+- ✓ The Volunteer should never assume that a person is hypoglycemic and should not attempt to provide food or drinks because this could cause choking and aspiration.

+✓ It is important that a volunteer who sees a person who may be experiencing hypoglycemia be prepared to request medical assistance by alerting the nearest employee and staying with the person until help arrives.